On Thursday 29 August, Carmel’s Elementary campus hosted parents for its annual Back to School Night

 Jonathan teaches MYP Mathematics, MYP Science and DP Biology.
 He obtained his B.Sc. in Human Genetics from University College London and his M.Sc. from the London School of Hygiene and Tropical Medicine.
 He worked in liver cancer research for pharmaceuticals in the Science Park, before deciding to switch professions and study for his PGDE at HKU.
 After completing a contract with Shatin College, Jonathan joined Elsa High School in August 2016.
 His main teaching philosophy is relevance: making sure all content is applicable to current scientific advances and inventions.
 He enjoys slacklining, climbing and hiking in the Hong Kong countryside in his spare time.

 Rian is from Stellenbosch (near Cape Town), in South Africa.
 Rian completed his Bachelors of Science in 2013 and his Post Graduate Certificate of Education in 2014 at Stellenbosch University.
-He is currently completing a postgraduate honours degree in Psychology through the University of South Africa.
 Following graduation, he taught for four years at Somerset College High School (Grades 8 to 12), before arriving at Elsa High School in August 2018.
-Rian is currently teaching MYP Mathematics and Science, DP Environmental Studies and DP Physical Education.
-Rian is an energetic young teacher who has a passion for teaching.
-He believes in the importance of creating links between different subject areas and creating a space where students can not only learn subject but also gain a better understanding of themselves and the world around them.
-Outside of teaching, Rian enjoys sport, hiking, flims and philosophical inquiries.
+In 2019 He completed his Honors degree in Clinical Psychology.
+Rian is currently teaching MYP Science, DP Environmental Studies and DP Theory of Knowledge.
+Rian is an energetic teacher who has a passion for teaching.
+He believes in the importance of creating links between different subject areas and creating a space where students can not only learn subjects but also gain a better understanding of themselves and the world around them.
+Outside of teaching, Rian enjoys sport, hiking, films and philosophical inquiries.

 Samuel is our MYP Individuals and Societies and DP History teacher.
 He was born and raised in Maryland in the United States and previously lived and taught in South Korea.
 He has a B.A. in Western European History and a M.Ed. in Secondary Social Studies Education from the University of Maryland, College Park.
 He has harboured a lifelong interest in history and politics and enjoys the inspiration that comes from discussion and exploration with students of all ages.
 Samuel believes in the power of creating lifelong learners who question and inquire about the world around them long after they’ve left the classroom.
 He enjoys reading, writing, photography and board games.